lsst/dp1_lsst_io/docs/products/photoz.rst

 (`SITCOMTN-154 <https://sitcomtn-154.lsst.io/>`_),
 members of the Rubin Commissioning Science Unit for photometric redshifts have generated photo-z estimates for every galaxy in DP1.

-Access to these photo-z estimates from the Rubin Science Platform is available via the :ref:`LSDB` and via the :ref:`PZ Server`.
+Access to these photo-z estimates from the Rubin Science Platform is available via the :ref:`products_lsdb` and the :ref:`products_photoz_pzserver`.

+.. _products_photoz_pzserver:

 PZ Server
 =========